-Subject to the provisions of the 2020 Incentive Plan, our Board of Directors may delegate all or some of the administration of the 2020 Incentive Plan to a committee of one or more directors and may delegate to one or more officers the authority to designate employees who are not officers to be recipients of options and stock appreciation rights (and, to the extent permitted by applicable law, other stock awards) and, to the extent permitted by applicable law, to determine the terms of such awards and the number of shares of stock to be subject to such stock awards granted to such employees.
+Subject to the provisions of the 2020 Incentive Plan, our Board of Directors may delegate all or some of the administration of the 2020 Incentive Plan to a committee of one or more directors and may delegate to one or more officers the authority to designate employees who are not officers to be recipients of options and stock appreciation rights (and, to the extent permitted by applicable law, other stock awards) and, to the extent permitted by applicable law, other stock awards granted to such employees.
 Unless otherwise provided by our Board of Directors, delegation of authority by our Board of Directors to a committee or an officer will not limit the authority of our Board of Directors.
 All determinations, interpretations and constructions made by our Board of Directors (or another authorized committee or officer exercising powers delegated by our Board of Directors) in good faith will be final, binding and conclusive on all persons.